sam0delk1n/fluent-behaviour-tree/README.md

 # Fluent Behaviour Tree
 It's a C++ implementation of Fluent Behaviour Tree from https://github.com/codecapers/Fluent-Behaviour-Tree.
 ### How to use
-It's a header-only library so just put `fluent-behaviour-tree.hpp` into your cpp file.
+It's a header-only library so just put `fluent-behaviour-tree.hpp` into your `.cpp` file.
 ```cpp
 #include "include/fluent-behaviour-tree.hpp"